david-develop/monty/README.md

     pstr - prints the string starting at the top of the stack.

-    rotl - rotates the stack to the top.
-(The top element of the stack becomes the last one, and the second top element of the stack becomes the first one)
+    rotl - The top element of the stack becomes the last one, and the second top element of the stack becomes the first one.

-    rotr - rotates the stack to the bottom.
-(The last element of the stack becomes the top element of the stack)
+    rotr - The last element of the stack becomes the top element of the stack.

     stack - sets the format of the data to a stack (LIFO).